Posted on September 23, 2016

 Posted on August 21, 2016

-I’m in New York City for the weekend thus my missing a photo post for a few days now…my apologies to everyone.
+I’m in New York City for the weekend for some touristy stuff thus my missing a photo post or two for a few days now.
 Yesterday, I revisited the top of the Rockefeller Center to photograph the NYC sunset.
-After lining up for like ages, walking through a labyrinth of walls and riding the elevator to the 67th floor…I finally made it to the first ledge of the observatory.
-The observatory provided me with 360-degree views of the city, however, I decided to focus my camera on the southern side of Manhattan to capture the Empire State Building and the new World Trade Tower just as the sun was setting.
+After lining up for ages, walking through a labyrinth of walls and riding the speedy elevator to the 67th floor…I finally made it to the first ledge of the observatory.
+The observatory provided me with a 360-degree view of the city, however, I decided to focus my camera on the southern side of Manhattan to capture the Empire State Building and the new World Trade Tower just as the sun was setting.
 The view from the top was amazing and viewing it during twilight was such a breathtaking experience.
 It was also awesome to see the city lights slowly turn on one by one like Christmas lights on a tree just as the cloudy skies slowly turned darker each passing minute.
 I took a number of photos and this one turned out to be my personal favorite.
-I hope you guys like it too…would appreciate your feedbacks.
+I hope you guys like it too…would appreciate your feedback.
 Thanks.

 Posted on August 16, 2016